Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Summary: Associated Credit Services is a debt collection agency that collects debt for banks, credit card companies, and more.
-If you are being sued by Associated Credit Services, you have up to 35 days to respond depending on where you live.
-Use SoloSuit to draft and file your response in just 15 minutes.
+If Associated Credit Services is suing you, you have up to 35 days to respond, depending on where you live.
+Use Solo to draft and file your response in just 15 minutes.

 If you receive communications from ACS, take it as an opportunity to resolve the debt without being sued.
 ACS agents know that it is cheaper to take a lower amount in settlement than to take the matter to court.
-Debtors can use this to their advantage to convince ACS to waive fees, penalties and some of the debt itself.
+Debtors can use this to their advantage to convince ACS to waive fees, penalties, and some of the debt itself.
 If you don't have enough cash to pay in full, a payment arrangement can be made.
-Provided you make the payments, you will save money and avoid a lawsuit.
+If you make the payments, you will save money and avoid a lawsuit.

 In this blog post, we break down everything you should know about Associated Credit Services and how to beat them in court.